 The thing about being an entrepreneur is this is all to you.
 Many people like to make excuses.
-They don’t have connections and money.
+They don’t have connections or money.
 If you find something you want or love to do, be great at it and see if you can turn it into a business.
 Everybody has an opportunity to go forth.

 Bill Gates, Warren Buffet, Jack Welch, Larry Page, and Mark Zuckerberg are always optimistic about the future.
-They always tried to solve the problems of the others.
+They always tried to solve the problems of others.
 Where is the opportunity?
 The opportunity always lies in the zone where we complain.
 So if you want to grow your business or startup, you have some questions and problems.
 I will talk about the top 15 best business books that help you answer your questions and make you a problem solver.

 15 Best Business Books Everyone Should Read

 Starting a business without financial backing easily slips the wrong side.
 Most entrepreneurs do slip the wrong side and are poor.
 The important thing is then to pick yourself up and start again.
 If it doesn’t work at that time, keep going until success.
 But what are the strategy and guidelines for doing smart work?

 Most people fail because they make common mistakes.
 So before starting or doing business, you need to know and learn what to do and what not to do.